pyeventsourcing/eventsourcing/docs/topics/process.rst

     runner = MultiprocessRunner(system)

-The operating system processes can be started by using the ``multiprocess`` object as a context manager.
+The operating system processes can be started by using the ``runner`` object as a context manager.
 The unprocessed commands will be processed shortly after the various operating system processes have been started.